 POSB Everyday, Citi Cash Back and OCBC 365 are pretty different when it comes to their cashback rates and exact categories you can earn high cashback on even though they are all cashback credit cards.

-Even if you can’t meet the $800 spend requirement, you can still earn cashback on purchases made at SPC, Watsons, Sheng Siong, as well as your eligible recurring bill payments with POSB Everyday.
-On the contrary, you will only earn the meagre base cashback on your spending with Citi Cash Back and OCBC 365 if you do not meet the $800 spend requirement!
+On the contrary, you will only earn the meagre base cashback on your spending with Citi Cash Back and OCBC 365 if you do not meet the S$800 spend requirement!

 Read these next: